yunseok/stupid-scripts/README.md

 ## SpyOnYourEx

 Script to spy on my ex-girlfriend by downloading her stories and her pictures automatically when she submit a new picture to instagram

+## LogRefresher

+Just a script that output a text file that keep getting updated frequently in real time, useful for other scripts